fjarri/reikna/doc/source/api/cluda.rst

 Temporary Arrays
 ----------------

-Each context contains a special allocator for arrays with data that does not have to be persistent all the time.
+Each :py:class:`~reikna.cluda.api.Thread` contains a special allocator for arrays with data that does not have to be persistent all the time.
 In many cases you only want some array to keep its contents between several kernel calls.
 This can be achieved by manually allocating and deallocating such arrays every time, but it slows the program down, and you have to synchronize the queue because allocation commands are not serialized.
 Therefore it is advantageous to use :py:meth:`~reikna.cluda.api.Thread.temp_array` method to get such arrays.